convertigo/convertigo-doc/programming-guide/general-architecture/index.md

 Convertigo Server is built on Java technology and runs in a standard application server such as Tomcat, but is also packaged as a Docker Image so it can be run in any Docker container platform such as Cloud providers, Kubernetes on premises or cloud implementations.

-Internal server architecture is modelized as is :
+Internal server architecture is modelized as is:

 {% include image.html file="pguide_img/shema_server.png" caption="Figure 1 - 1: Server architecture" max-width=400 %}